kmcd/codecast/01_command_line/script.md

   UP LOOPBACK RUNNING MTU:16436 Metric:1
   RX packets:2208 errors:0 dropped:0 overruns:0 frame:0 TX packets:2208 errors:0 dropped:0 overruns:0 carrier:0 collisions:0 txqueuelen:0
   RX bytes:111490 (108.8 KB) TX bytes:111490 (108.8 KB)
   In the example above, we see that our test system has two network inter- faces.
-The first, called eth0, is the Ethernet interface; the second, called lo, is the loopback interface, a virtual interface that the system uses to “talk to itself.”
+The first, called eth0, is the Ethernet interface; the second, called lo, is the loopback interface, a virtual interface that the system uses to "talk to itself."
   When performing causal network diagnostics, the important things to look for are the presence of the word UP at the beginning of the fourth line for each interface, indicating that the network interface is enabled, and the presence of a valid IP address in the inet addr field on the second line.
 For systems using Dynamic Host Configuration Protocol (DHCP), a valid IP address in this field will verify that the DHCP is working.
      178 Chapter 16
   Using the -r option will display the kernel’s network routing table.
 This shows how the network is configured to send packets from network to network: